How to protect your man cave

 Now we have the man cave.
 Like natural caves, these come in all shapes, sizes and locations.
 In back gardens you’ll find sheds billed as ‘log cabins’, all the way up to purpose-built £25,000 ‘shepherds huts’ – like the one David Cameron had installed to write his memoirs.
 Others might be a converted garage or a loft or basement.
 Some people have even built ‘baserooms’ – an underground extension in the back garden.

 Kitting out a man cave

-The modern man cave is not a place for hermits though.
-They are furnished with all sorts of essential gadgets and indispensable items to distract and entertain the man cave’s owner.
-Some are even well-enough equipped that other members of the family prefer to spend time in them, at which point they often become known as she sheds.
-There are many varieties – here are four common ones:
+The modern man cave is not a place for hermits, though.
+They are furnished with all sorts of essential gadgets and indispensable items to distract and entertain its owner.
+Some are even equipped so well that other members of the family prefer to spend time in them, at which point they often become known as she sheds.
+There are many varieties, but here are four of the most common:

 The speakeasy cave

 These man caves are equipped with a bar, stools, and a dedicated beer fridge.
 Some speakeasy-style caves are decked out with pool tables and dart boards.
 More technologically minded owners may opt for screen-based entertainment, like gaming systems or sports channels.

 Watching movies or sport is a serious affair, requiring a large-screen TV or even a projector, plus at least one row of sofas and walls bedecked with rare memorabilia.
 Good sound systems are essential, too, and the higher quality speakers can cost thousands of pounds.
 Have extra cash after all those purchases?
 Try splurging on a night sky ceiling, as seen below: